Hit enter to show more results

 We also want you to have a balanced view of Avast VPN’s plans compared to other providers.
 So, we’ll examine each plan’s unique features, subscription duration, and any additional services.
 Let’s get started.

-Avast SecureLine VPN costs $4.59 monthly for the yearly plan and $4.39 for the two—and three-year plans.
+Avast SecureLine VPN costs $4.59 monthly for the yearly plan and $4.39 for the two-year and three-year plans.
 It doesn’t offer monthly plans.

 Here is a breakdown of Avast VPN’s plans.

-Avast claims to offer a discount of about 45% on all of its plans, but since all the plans are discounted and there’s no basis for comparison, are they discounted at all?
+Avast claims to offer a discount of about 45% on its yearly plan and 46% on two-year and three-year plans, but since all the plans are discounted and there’s no basis for comparison, are they discounted at all?

 The features available across all three Avast VPN plans are the same, so features like DNS leak protection, split tunneling, and multiple VPN protocols are available on all the plans.